Nikolay Zheludev: Awards and honours

-In 2018 he was elected as a Fellow of the Royal Society, a fellowship of many of the world's most eminent scientists and the oldest scientific academy in continuous existence.
-In 2019 he was elected as a foreign member of the United States of America National Academy of Engineering.
+In 2018, he was elected as a Fellow of the Royal Society, a fellowship of many of the world's most eminent scientists and the oldest scientific academy in continuous existence.
+In 2019, he was elected as a foreign member of the United States of America National Academy of Engineering.
+In 2021, he became a laureate of the Asian Scientist 100 by the Asian Scientist.

 Personal life

 Nikolay was born in Moscow, Russia.
 His father physicist and crystallographer Prof. Ivan S. Zheludev worked at the Institute of Crystallography Russian Academy of Sciences, Moscow, Russia and combined his academic work with the post of the Deputy Director General of International Atomic Energy Agency, Austria, Vienna.
 His mother Dr. Galina Zheludeva was a faculty at Moscow State University.
-Nikolay’s sister, Prof. Svetlana Zheludeva worked at the Russian Academy of Sciences and his brother Andrey is professor at ETH Zurich.
+Nikolay's sister, Prof. Svetlana Zheludeva worked at the Russian Academy of Sciences and his brother Andrey is professor at ETH Zurich.
 Nikolay is married to linguist Tanya Nousinova, daughter of playwright Ilya Nousinov.
 They have two sons, Ilya and Ivan.